discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 <Item id="99965"/> adds some <Effect name="Barrier"/> to the toolkit and has great synergy with <Skill name="Mantra of Recovery"/> and the corresponding traits.

-Using your Raid setup is possible, but the setup below takes advantage of additional <Attribute name="Healing Power"/> and a decent amount of <Attribute name="Vitality"/> & <Attribute name="Toughness"/>.
+Using your Raid gear is possible, but the setup below takes advantage of additional <Attribute name="Healing Power"/> and a decent amount of <Attribute name="Vitality"/> & <Attribute name="Toughness"/>.

 Check the [gear optimizer](https://optimizer.discretize.eu/) for more gear variants!